 Beware of toy hazards this holiday season – 8 tips for buying safer toys

 The children on your holiday gift list can be injured by everything from batteries and magnets to ride on toys, small toy parts, pull cords and even deflated balloons.
 The Consumer Product Safety Commission reported that in 2014 there were 251,800 toy-related injuries treated in emergency departments.
 Seventy-three percent of those injuries were sustained by children under the age of 15.
+Read on to learn how you can buy safer toys for the children on your gift list.

 Non-motorized scooters and non-motorized riding toys were responsible for 6 fatalities last year.
 Four boys, ages 4 to 9 years, were struck and killed by motor vehicles while riding scooters and a two and three-year old boy were both hit by vehicles while riding in wagons on two different occasions.
 Non-motorized scooters also caused 56,000 injuries.